bioelectronics-mit/bioelectronics-website-content/content/authors/pooja-reddy/_index.md

 ---
 # Display name
-title: Jennifer Selvidge
+title: Pooja Reddy

 # Username (this should match the folder name)
-authors: jennifer-selvidge
+authors: pooja-reddy

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student at UCSB MSE
+role: PhD student at Stanford MSE

 # Organizations/Affiliations
 organizations: []